-The High Altitude Student Platform (HASP) was originally conceived to provide students with flight opportunities that are intermediate between those available with small latex sounding balloons and Earth orbiting satellites.
-HASP is a support vehicle developed with flight-proven hardware and software designs that uses an 11 million cubic foot, thin film polyethylene, helium filled balloon to carry multiple student built payloads to altitudes of ~120,000 feet (~36km) for durations up to 20 hours.
-The HASP platform is currently designed to support eight small payloads of ~3 kg weight and four large payloads of ~20 kg weight (i.e. 12 experiment "seats").
+The High Altitude Student Platform (HASP) was originally conceived to provide students with flight opportunities that are intermediate between those available with small latex-sounding balloons and Earth-orbiting satellites.
+HASP is a support vehicle developed with flight-proven hardware and software designs that uses an 11 million cubic foot, thin film polyethylene, helium-filled balloon to carry multiple student-built payloads to altitudes of ~120,000 feet (~36km) for durations up to 20 hours.
+The HASP platform is designed to support multiple student payloads.
 A standard interface is provided for each student payload that includes power, serial telemetry, discrete commands, and analog output.
-HASP will archive student payload data on-board as well as telemeter the stream to the ground for real-time access.
+HASP will archive student payload data onboard and telemeter the stream to the ground for real-time access.
 See the HASP website (https://laspace.lsu.edu/hasp/) for further information.
+In August 2024, an upgraded version of the HASP system will complete its engineering flight, planning to replace the old equipment for the HASP 2025 flight season.
+The upgraded HASP platform will support up to sixteen (16) small (~3 kg total weight) and eight (8) large (~20 kg total weight) payload seats for a total of 24 payloads.

-Construction of HASP was supported by the Louisiana Board of Regents, the Department of Physics and Astronomy at LSU, and the Louisiana Space Grant Consortium (LaSPACE) program.
-The NASA Astrophysics Division of the Science Mission Directorate, the NASA Balloon Program Office, Wallops Flight Facility, and the HASP Management team have committed to supporting one HASP flight per year through 2025.
+Construction of the new HASP flight system was supported by the Astrophysics Division of the NASA Science Mission Directorate.
+The NASA Astrophysics Division of the Science Mission Directorate, the NASA Balloon Program Office, Wallops Flight Facility, and the HASP Management team have committed to supporting one HASP flight per year through 2025 with additional years planned.

-This Call for Payloads (CFP), jointly issued by the HASP Management team and the NASA Balloon Program Office (BPO), solicits student groups to apply for a "seat" on the 2024 HASP flight.
+This Call for Payloads (CFP), jointly issued by the HASP Management team and the NASA Balloon Program Office (BPO), solicits student groups to apply for a "seat" on the 2025 HASP flight.
 To apply, student groups will need to develop a proposal describing their payload, including science justification, principle of operation, team structure and management, as well as full payload specifications of weight, size, power consumption, mechanical interface, data requirements, orientation preference, and initial design drawings.
-This application is solely for a seat on the HASP platform and not for financial support for student teams.
-The costs of hardware development and testing, travel to Palestine, TX and/or Fort Sumner, NM for interface verification and flight operations or any other student payload or team expenses are not covered by this application (see section XII).
+This application is solely for a seat on the HASP platform and not for financial support for student teams, hardware development and testing, travel to Palestine, TX, and/or Fort Sumner, NM, for interface verification and flight operations, or any other student payload or team expenses (see section XII).

-This application must be submitted on or before October 30, 2023.
-A Notice of Intent form will be due on October 2, 2023, for all groups considering a proposal for HASP 2024.
-A teleconference to answer general questions about the HASP program and application process will be held September 22, 2023.
-A second teleconference on October 13, 2023 has been added to assist participants and answer any questions they may have as they are completing their applications.
-Preference will be given to payloads that are clearly demonstrated to be designed, built, and operated by students and focused on addressing a science or engineering problem.
-Notification of selection will occur in early December 2023.
+This application must be submitted on or before November 04, 2024.
+A Notice of Intent form will be due on October 11, 2024, for all groups considering a proposal for HASP 2025.
+A teleconference will be held to answer general questions about the HASP program and application process on September 27, 2024.
+A second teleconference on October 18, 2024, has been added to assist participants and answer any questions they may have while completing their applications.
+Preference will be given to payloads clearly demonstrated to be designed, built, and operated by students and focused on addressing a science or engineering problem.
+Notification of selection will occur in early December 2024.
 The remainder of this document describes the HASP system, student payload interface, anticipated program schedule, and how to prepare and submit your application.